Shadrock/online-webmap-course/studio-week3/README.md

 **At the end of the week you will submit a link to your repo via Moodle.** Happy coding!

 ## For those who want to explore the basics more:
 - If you want to explore Leaflet more, you can follows this [Leaflet tutorial for adding basic geographic features (point, polygon, polyline) to a map](https://github.com/jakobzhao/geog371/tree/master/lectures/lec07).
 You will need to set up a new `.html` file from scratch.
+- Continuing with Leaflet... here's a wide range of ["Code snippets" (small bits of code that can be used in a variety of situations) relating to leaflet / GeoJSON](https://gist.github.com/geog4046instructor).
+And in case you're wondering about this particular use of Github... the user has not created a separate repo for each code snippet, nor compiled the snippets as separate files in a repository, instead they are using a "[Gist](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/creating-gists)", which is basically a stand-alone page to store code.
+It's much lighter weight then creating a whole respository.
+Gists can hold any type of code and can, in fact, be another way to create a single web page (just create a gist with an `index.html` file).
+This is [a good blog post about all the wonderful thing you can do with Gists](https://www.labnol.org/internet/github-gist-tutorial/28499/)!
 - Alternatively, the [Leaflet website hosts a variety of tutorials](https://leafletjs.com/examples.html).
 Most of these tutorials assume that you can set up a basic html file, including body, header, and script tags.

 ## For those who need a bigger challenge: